Betty Anyanwu-Akeredolu

-Betty Anyanwu-Akeredolu (born 20 July 1953) is an aquaculturist, philanthropist, and the First lady of Ondo State in Nigeria.
+Betty Anyanwu-Akeredolu (born 20 July 1953) is a Nigerian aquaculturist who was the first lady of Ondo State in Nigeria from 2017 to 2023.
 She is a feminist and gender activist.
-She is married to governor Oluwarotimi Odunayo Akeredolu.
-She is the founder of the Breast Cancer Association of Nigeria.
-She is a survivor of breast cancer, after suffering from the cancer when she was beginning to actualize her manifest destiny in life.
+She was married to former governor of Ondo State Rotimi Akeredolu.
+She is the founder of the Breast Cancer Association of Nigeria, and a survivor of breast cancer.

 Birth

 Betty Anyanwu-Akeredolu was born on 20 July 1953, to the family of chief BUB and Nneoma Dora Anyanwu, in Emeabiam, Owerri-West, in Imo State.

 Education

 Anyanwu-Akeredolu attended the University of Nigeria, Nsukka where she obtained a Bachelor of Science degree in zoology in 1977.
 She holds a Master of science degree in fisheries, major in aquaculture, from the University of the Philippines Visayas in Iloilo City.

 Career

 She began her career as a fish farmer while working with the Federal Department of Fisheries.
 She retired in 2005.
 She is a commercial fish farmer and provides consultancy services through her firm, Aquatek Farms Ventures.
 In addition, she has made a foray into politics since 2007 and is active in the present (2017) dispensation.